scy-phy/swat/DLR/notes.md

 In cases described above, the adjacent node who detects the failure would send a Link_Status message to the supervisor.

-* Aftering receiving the Link_Status message, the (active) supervisor would:
+* After receiving the Link_Status message, the (active) supervisor would:
-	1. reconfigure the network by unblocking the previous blocked ethernet port on the other side, then flush its unicast MAC table.
+	1. reconfigure the network by unblocking the previous blocked Ethernet port on the other side, then flush its unicast MAC table.
 	2. immediately send Beacons and Announces informing ring nodes that the ring is currently faulted.
 	3. now the supervisor passes traffics through both of its ports.